aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
-  REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
-  WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `user` //The ethereum address that enables or disables the deposit as collateral
+- @param `user` The ethereum address that enables or disables the deposit as collateral
-- @param `reserve` //The ethereum address of the reserve
+- @param `reserve` The ethereum address of the reserve
-- @param `useAsCollateral` //True if the user wants to use the deposit as collateral, false otherwise.
+- @param `useAsCollateral` Boolean, true if the user wants to use the deposit as collateral, false otherwise */ const txs: EthereumTransactionTypeExtended[] = lendingPool.setUsageAsCollateral( {
-*/
-const txs = lendingPool.setUsageAsCollateral({
     user,
     reserve,
     usageAsCollateral,
-});
+  },
+);
 // Submit transaction(s) as shown in Transaction Methods header
 ```